VannDa: Career

-After several independent releases from 2016 to 2018, In 2019, VannDa joined Baramey Production, a Cambodian talent management and music production company founded by Cambodian-American singer-songwriter Laura Mam that champions the Khmer original music movement.
+After several independent releases, from 2016 to 2018, In 2019, VannDa joined Baramey Production, a Cambodian talent management and music production company founded by Cambodian-American singer-songwriter, Laura Mam, that pioneered the “Khmer original music movement”.

 "Time to Rise"

 Originally released as part of a marketing campaign for mobile network, Cellcard, "Time to Rise" blends traditional Khmer instrumentation and singing with hip-hop.
 The song features celebrated chrieng chapei artist Master Kong Nay, who contributes chapei playing and sings verses.
 The lyrics serve as a call to arms for Cambodian youth to preserve the traditions and knowledge of the past and carry the torch into the future, bringing originality and creativity to Cambodia's modern cultural scene.
 The song quickly became a legitimate pop hit, surpassing one-million views in three months.

 The music video was filmed at the National Museum of Cambodia in Phnom Penh, showcasing the building's unique architecture, and features VannDa and Master Kong Nay in traditional Khmer clothing.

 In October 2022, the music video for "Time to Rise" reached 100 million views on YouTube, a first for a Cambodian artist.

 On 25 October, VannDa announced a 100 million riel (approx. US$25,000) fundraising campaign to support Kong Nay, whose health has seen decline in 2022.

 In 2024 VannDa performed alongside Phoenix, Angèle, Ezra Koenig and Kavinsky at the 2024 Summer Olympics closing ceremony in Paris.